Pressley Harvin III

-Pressley Harvin III (born September 17, 1998) is an American professional football punter.
+Pressley Harvin III (born September 17, 1998) is an American professional football punter who is currently a free agent.
 He played college football for the Georgia Tech Yellow Jackets, where he received unanimous All-American honors and won the Ray Guy Award as the nation's top collegiate punter as a senior.
 He was selected by the Pittsburgh Steelers in the seventh round of the 2021 NFL draft.

 Early life

 Harvin was born and grew up in Alcolu, South Carolina.
 As a youth, he played football as an offensive lineman and volunteered to become the punter for his middle school team in seventh grade.
 Harvin attended Sumter High School, where he became the Gamecocks' varsity punter as a freshman and also played tight end.
 As a senior, he punted for an average of 42.5 yards and was named All-State for a second straight season.
 Harvin also was a member of Sumter's track and field team as a thrower and placed second in shot put and fourth in discus in the South Carolina Class 5A State Championship as a senior.